|

 She did her job well, since Doctor Ross wasn't really all that

 imposing of a figure and he didn't have any form of defense.
-The snake slowly
+The snake

 began to let up on her coils as she worked her jaws up and over the